 - How much advance planning do you want to do, and how much of your trip do you want to leave open to spontaneity?

-- Have you educated yourself on multi-stop, RTW plane tickets vs. buying one-ways as you go?
+- Have you educated yourself on multi-stop plane tickets vs. airline alliance RTW (round the world) tickets vs. buying one-ways as you go?

 - Do you have a budget number in mind?